 Each week, the laboratory managers or lab coordinator will conduct a walkthrough of all laboratories to ensure that access to safety equipment is not hindered.
-Emergency eyewash stations are flushed weekly and a log maintained by the appropriate laboratory manager or lab coordinator.
+Emergency eyewash stations are flushed weekly, and a log maintained by the appropriate laboratory manager or lab coordinator.
 The dust caps must pop off easily with the application of water pressure.
-Annual inspection logs for eyewash stations and safety showers are maintained by Facilities Services.
+Inspection logs for annual testing of eyewash stations and safety showers are maintained by Facilities Services.